 HORIBA MIRA is a global provider of pioneering engineering, research and test services to the automotive, defence, aerospace and rail sectors.
 With over 70 years' experience in developing some of the world's most iconic vehicles, our engineers utilise the latest test facilities and simulation tools to make vehicles and journeys safer, cleaner, more efficient and rewarding.

-PROJECTS Single Photon Infrared Imaging, Detection and Ranging (SPIDAR) 24 www.hsbc.co.uk
+Single Photon Infrared Imaging, Detection and Ranging (SPIDAR)

 HSBC BANK PLC